EFTEC/BladeOne/README.md

 }
 ```

-Where the function could be used in a template as follow
+Where the function could be used in a template as follows
 ```php
 @myFunction('param','param2'...)
 ```
-Alternatively, BladeOne allows to run arbitrary code from any class or method if its defined.
+Alternatively, BladeOne allows running arbitrary code from any class or method if its defined.
 ```php
 {{SomeClass::SomeMethod('param','param2'...)}}
 ```